 This paper consists of 40 multiple-choice and matching questions.
 Candidates answer all questions by selecting the correct option on a multiple-choice answer sheet.
-The questions test comprehension of a range of text types (e.g. instructions, articles, blogs, reports).
+The questions test comprehension of a range of text types (e.g. newspaper/magazine articles, blogs, brochures, reports, stories, correspondence, reviews).